-Boston University, Center for Professional Education, Genealogical Research Program Designated Substitute Instructor, Modules 1, 2, 3, and 5.
-2012-present Teaching advanced genealogical methodology in the areas of tools, techniques, evidence evaluation, written work product, resource citation, and professional services.
+Boston University, Center for Professional Education, Genealogical Research Program Designated Substitute Instructor, in-class, Modules 1, 2, 3, and 5.
+2012-2014 Group Facilitator, online, Modules 1, 3, and 5, 2014-2016 Teaching advanced genealogical methodology in the areas of tools, techniques, evidence evaluation, written work product, resource citation, and professional services.
 This course is ACE-approved for 3 graduate level credits.

 GenProof Independent Study Groups Mentor, GenProof Group 6, June 2013-August 2013 Responsible for actively mentoring an online study environment based on the workbook by Thomas W. Jones, Mastering Genealogical Proof.
 Use a private Google+ Community for asynchronous text chat and scheduled video hangouts.